jarrellsoh/IDAssignment1/README.md

 Technologies Used
-This website uses html, css and javascript. html determines the content and what goes into the website. css makes up the design of the website and dictates what should go where. javascript helps to implement complex and interactive features onto the website.
+This website uses html, css and javascript.
+- html determines the content and what goes into the website.
+- css makes up the design of the website and dictates what should go where.
+- javascript helps to implement complex and interactive features onto the website.

 Contact form:
 The form will prompt the user if an invalid input is dound in the form.
 If any part of the form is empty, the user will be prompted to enter information into it.
 If an invalid input is found, the user will be propted to change it into a valid input.
 For example, if the user does not put @ in the email portion, he or she will be promted to do so by the website.
 The form is optimised to appear in suitable places according to screen size, and works the same accross all sizes.

-Credits
-Me
-Content
-Eveything was written by me
-Media
-The photos were all taken by me
 Acknowledgements
 I received inspiration for the navigation bar from a youtube tutorial.
 The link is: https://www.youtube.com/watch?v=gXkqy0b4M5g